Guru Ram Das

-Guru Ram Das (Gurmukhi: ਗੁਰੂ ਰਾਮ ਦਾਸ, pronunciation: [gʊɾuː ɾaːmᵊ d̯aːsᵊ]; 24 September 1534 – 1 September 1581) was the fourth of the ten Sikh gurus.
-He was born in a family based in Lahore.
-His birth name was Jetha, and he was orphaned at age seven; he there after grew up with his maternal grandmother in a village.
+Guru Ram Das (Gurmukhi: ਗੁਰੂ ਰਾਮ ਦਾਸ, pronunciation: [gʊɾuː ɾaːmᵊ d̯aːsᵊ]; 24 September 1534 – 1 September 1581), sometimes spelled as Guru Ramdas, was the fourth of the ten Sikh gurus.
+He was born to a family based in Lahore, who named him Bhai Jetha.
+He was orphaned at age seven; and thereafter grew up with his maternal grandmother in a village.

-At age 12, Bhai Jetha and his grandmother moved to Goindval, where they met Guru Amar Das.
-The boy thereafter accepted Guru Amar Das as his mentor and served him.
-The daughter of Guru Amar Das married Bhai Jetha, and he thus became part of Guru Amar Das's family.
-As with the first two Gurus of Sikhism, Guru Amar Das instead of choosing his own sons, chose Bhai Jetha, owing to Bhai Jetha's exemplary service, selfless devotion and unquestioning obedience to the commands of the Guru, as his successor and renamed him as Ram Das or "servant of god."
+At age 12, Bhai Jetha and his grandmother moved to Goindval, where they met Guru Amar Das, the third leader of Sikhism.
+The boy accepted the guru as his mentor, served him, and eventually joined his family by marrying his daughter.
+When it came time for Guru Amar Das to name his successor, he passed over his own sons and chose Bhai Jetha, citing his exemplary service, selfless devotion, and unquestioning obedience.

-Guru Ram Das became the Guru of Sikhism in 1574 and served as the 4th guru until he gave up his body to transcend the material world in 1581.
+Renamed Ram Das ("servant of God"), Bhai Jetha became the fourth Guru of Sikhism in 1574.
 He faced hostility from the sons of Guru Amar Das, and shifted his official base to lands identified by Guru Amar Das as Guru-ka-Chak.
+He founded the town of Ramdaspur, later renamed Amritsar and known as the holiest city of Sikhism.
+Unlike the first three Gurus, he appointed his own son as his successor, as would the fifth through tenth Sikh Gurus.
+He served until his death in 1581.

-This newly founded town was eponymous Ramdaspur, later to evolve and be renamed as Amritsar – the holiest city of Sikhism.
-He is also remembered in the Sikh tradition for expanding the manji organization for clerical appointments and donation collections to theologically and economically support the Sikh movement.
-He appointed his own son as his successor, and unlike the first four Gurus who were not related through descent, the fifth through tenth Sikh Gurus were the direct descendants of Guru Ram Das.
+He is remembered in the Sikh tradition for expanding the manji organization for clerical appointments and donation collections to theologically and economically support the Sikh movement.
+In a similar light to his predecessor, Guru Ram Das also encouraged widow remarriage.

 Early life

+Family background and life in Lahore

-Bhai Jetha was born on 24 September 1534 in a family belonging to the Sodhi gotra (clan) of the Khatri caste in Chuna Mandi, Lahore.
-His father Sri Hari Das and mother Mata Daya both died when he was aged seven. his grandmother took him to her village, Besarke, Ram Das lived there for five years,.
+Bhai Jetha was born in the morning of 24 September 1534 in a family belonging to the Sodhi gotra (clan) of the Khatri caste in Chuna Mandi, Lahore.
+His father was Hari Das and his mother was Mata Anup Devi (also known later-on as Anup Kaur or Daya Kaur), both of whom were highly religious.
+His paternal grandfather was Thakur Das, who was well-known and worked as a shopkeeper in Chuna Mandi, his paternal grandmother was named Jaswanti, and his great-grandfather was Gurdial Sodhi.
+His father, Hari Das, had inherited the shopkeeper occupation from his own father.
+His parents had been married for a period of around twelve years before they gave birth to Ram Das.
+He was named "Jetha" because he was the eldest child among his siblings.
+Some sources state his actual birthname was still 'Ram Das' and that 'Jetha' was just a nickname he acquired.
+He had a brother named Hardyal and a sister named Ram Dasi.
+Both of Jetha's parents died when he was aged around seven.
+After his parents' deaths, he went into the care of his maternal grandmother.

-Guru Amar Das was then living at Khadur at the sangat of Guru Angad.
-Ram Das went to Khadur in 1546, attended Guru Angad's sangats, and developed great liking for the Guru and Amar Das.
-When Guru Amar Das settled at Goindwal in 1552, Ram Das also moved to the new township, and spent Most of his time at the guru's darbar, In 1553, he married Bibi Bhani, the younger daughter of Amar Das.
-They had three sons: Prithi Chand, Mahadev and Guru Arjan.

-Before becoming Guru, Ram Das represented Guru Amar Das in the Mughal court.